 Mappings that are specific to a given instance can be specified using a dsrl:map-entities attribute on the outermost element the map is to apply to.
-The contents of the attribute consists of matched pairs of nametokens, where the first name is an entity name used in the document instance and the second is the name of an entity defined in the DTD (or the name of a default entity) whose definition is to be used to replace the locally-named entity reference.
+The contents of the attribute consists of matched pairs of entity names where the first name is that assigned to the entity in its definition within the DTD and the second is an alternative name for the entity used in the instance.
+The same entity name can be used as the first member of more than one pair.
+The second name in each pair must be unique within the list.

-- NOTE 8: It is assumed that such attributes will normally be defined as fixed attributes in the local document declaration so that they only need to be defined once in the document, not on each instance of the element. - NOTE 9: Multiple names can be assigned to any entity declared in the DTD associated with the document entity.
+- NOTE 9: It is assumed that such attributes will normally be defined as fixed attributes in the local document declaration so that they only need to be defined once in the document, not on each instance of the element. - NOTE 10: Multiple names can be assigned to any entity declared in the DTD associated with the document entity.
 Declarations that duplicate an existing map entry shall be ignored.